 - Identification and quantification of CoQ10 (ubiquinone) and/or ubiquinol by High Performance Liquid chromatography (HPLC).

-- Quantitative analyses for lead, cadmium and arsenic by ICP/MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+- Quantitative analyses for lead, cadmium and arsenic by ICP/MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or 250 mg or more of minerals per daily dose.

-- Disintegration (of non-chewable, non-capsule, non-sublingual and non-time-release formulations) and soft and hard gel rupture testing utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements".
+- Disintegration of tablets (excluding chewable, sublingual and time-release formulations) utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements".